Encyclopedia Britannica sues OpenAI for massive copyright infringement over ChatGPT training

 Share

-Encyclopedia Britannica and Merriam-Webster filed a lawsuit against OpenAI, alleging the AI giant scraped nearly 100,000 articles without permission to train its models.
-The publishers claim ChatGPT reproduces copyrighted content verbatim, diverts web traffic, and falsely attributes AI-generated hallucinations to their brands, threatening their digital business model.
+Encyclopedia Britannica and Merriam-Webster have filed a lawsuit against OpenAI, alleging the AI company scraped nearly 100,000 copyrighted articles without permission to train its large language models.
+The publishers claim ChatGPT generates verbatim reproductions of their content, cannibalizes web traffic, and falsely attributes AI-generated hallucinations to Britannica, threatening the public's access to trustworthy information.

 Encyclopedia Britannica Takes Legal Action Against OpenAI

-Encyclopedia Britannica and its subsidiary Merriam-Webster have filed a lawsuit against OpenAI in Manhattan federal court, alleging "massive copyright infringement" in how the AI company trains and operates its models
+Encyclopedia Britannica and its subsidiary Merriam-Webster have launched legal action against OpenAI in Manhattan federal court, alleging massive copyright infringement in what marks another significant challenge to AI companies' training practices

 1